-- C. This policy applies seven days per week. - D. Decisions to cancel or otherwise modify class and work schedules because of emergency conditions will be made by the University president after consulting with the provost, the senior vice president for administration and finance, and the chief of police. - E. University administrators understand the importance of making every effort to decide, in a timely fashion, whether to cancel or otherwise modify class and work schedules as the result of weather or other emergency events. - F. Official University closing announcements can only be found via the University's:
+C. This policy applies seven days per week.

+D. Decisions to cancel or otherwise modify class and work schedules because of emergency conditions will be made by the University president after consulting with the executive vice president and provost, the senior vice president for administration and finance, and the chief of police.

+E. University administrators understand the importance of making every effort to decide, in a timely fashion, whether to cancel or otherwise modify class and work schedules as the result of weather or other emergency events.

+F. Official University closing announcements can only be found at:

+- the University's text messaging system

+- the University's email system

+- the University's webpage

-- text messaging system - email system - webpage - emergency notification line, at 410.837.4201. - G. When the main campus of UBalt is closed, online classes will proceed as scheduled unless otherwise indicated by the instructor.
-Students are expected to communicate with their instructors if a campus closing prevents them from meeting a deadline or participating in class activities. - H. Instructors should indicate on their course syllabus any special instructions for emergencies. - Instructors are responsible for making up work as needed to assure the integrity of the credit hours associated with the course.
-A range of options are available for doing so, including using online tools, such as a University learning management system. - J. Closing notifications shall also be posted to the following organizations.
+- emergency notification line at 410.837.4201.

+G. When the main campus of UBalt is closed, online classes will proceed as scheduled unless otherwise indicated by the instructor.
+Students are expected to communicate with their instructors if a campus closing prevents them from meeting a deadline or participating in class activities.

+H. Instructors should indicate on their course syllabus any special instructions for emergencies.

+I. Instructors are responsible for making up work as needed to assure the integrity of the credit hours associated with the course.
+A range of options are available for doing so, including using online tools such as a University learning management system.

+J. Closing notifications shall also be posted to the following organizations.
 Campus members are reminded that announcements in the media are NOT official notifications.
-See F above for official list of notification sources.
-Notifications include but are not limited to: - Baltimore-area radio and TV stations: WBAL Radio 11 (1090 AM/97.9 FM), WCAO/WXYV (600 AM/103 FM), WLIF (101.9 FM), WCBM (680 AM), WMIX (106.5 FM), WQSR (102.7 FM), WFSI (107.9 FM-Annapolis), WBAL-TV (11), WJZ-TV (13), WMAR-TV (2) and WBFF-FOX TV (45) - Washington-area radio and TV stations: WTOP (1500 AM/103.5 FM), WGMS (104.1 FM) and WTTG-FOX TV (5). - K. Essential personnel are expected to report when the University is closed due to emergencies.
-Be guided by the directions of your supervisors. - L. Staff and faculty members with questions about this protocol should request clarification from their immediate supervisors or the Office of Human Resources. - M. The Universities at Shady Grove (USG) facility is not included in this closing policy, as USG has its own emergency closing policy.
-USG follows the closing decision of the University of Maryland, College Park. - N. The University does not make announcements about individual department or program activities. - Departments wishing to communicate cancellation information about specific activities are encouraged to set up their own notification systems, such as recorded telephone messages or telephone trees. - Off-campus groups having business or events on campus should be informed by their oncampus contacts how cancellation information will be disseminated and develop their own notification system.
+See "F" above for official list of notification sources.
+Notifications include but are not limited to:

+- Baltimore-area radio and TV stations: WBAL Radio 11 (1090 AM/97.9 FM), WCAO/WXYV (600 AM/103 FM), WLIF (101.9 FM), WCBM (680 AM), WMIX (106.5 FM), WQSR (102.7 FM), WFSI (107.9 FM-Annapolis), WBAL-TV (11), WJZ-TV (13), WMAR-TV (2) and WBFF-FOX TV (45) - 2.
+Washington-area radio and TV stations WTOP (1500 AM/103.5 FM), WGMS (104.1 FM) and WTTG-FOX TV (5).

+K. Essential personnel are expected to report when the University is closed due to emergencies.
+Be guided by the directions of your supervisors.

+L. Staff and faculty members with questions about this protocol should request clarification from their immediate supervisors or the Office of Human Resources.

+M. The USG facility is not included in this closing policy, as USG has its own emergency closing policy; USG follows the closing decision of the University of Maryland, College Park.

+- N. The University does not make announcements about individual department or program activities. - 1.
+Departments wishing to communicate cancellation information about specific activities are encouraged to set up their own notification systems, such as recorded telephone messages or telephone trees. - Off-campus groups having business or events on campus should be informed by their on-campus contacts how cancellation information will be disseminated and develop their own notification system.